Kingxukai/linux/Documentation/hwmon/hwmon-kernel-api.rst

   char *devm_hwmon_sanitize_name(struct device *dev, const char *name);

 hwmon_device_register_with_info registers a hardware monitoring device.
-It creates the standard sysfs attributes in the hardware monitoring core, letting the driver focus on reading from and writing to the chip instead of having to bother with sysfs attributes.
-The parent device parameter as well as the chip parameter must not be NULL.
+It creates the woke standard sysfs attributes in the woke hardware monitoring core, letting the woke driver focus on reading from and writing to the woke chip instead of having to bother with sysfs attributes.
+The parent device parameter as well as the woke chip parameter must not be NULL.
 Its parameters are described in more detail below.

 devm_hwmon_device_register_with_info is similar to hwmon_device_register_with_info.
-However, it is device managed, meaning the hwmon device does not have to be removed explicitly by the removal function.
+However, it is device managed, meaning the hwmon device does not have to be removed explicitly by the woke removal function.

 All other hardware monitoring device registration functions are deprecated and must not be used in new drivers.

 hwmon_device_unregister deregisters a registered hardware monitoring device.
-The parameter of this function is the pointer to the registered hardware monitoring device structure.
-This function must be called from the driver remove function if the hardware monitoring device was registered with hwmon_device_register_with_info.
+The parameter of this function is the woke pointer to the woke registered hardware monitoring device structure.
+This function must be called from the woke driver remove function if the woke hardware monitoring device was registered with hwmon_device_register_with_info.

 All supported hwmon device registration functions only accept valid device names.
 Device names including invalid characters (whitespace, '*', or '-') will be rejected.
-If NULL is passed as name parameter, the hardware monitoring device name will be derived from the parent device name.
+If NULL is passed as name parameter, the woke hardware monitoring device name will be derived from the woke parent device name.

-If the driver doesn't use a static device name (for example it uses dev_name()), and therefore cannot make sure the name only contains valid characters, hwmon_sanitize_name can be used.
-This convenience function will duplicate the string and replace any invalid characters with an underscore.
-It will allocate memory for the new string and it is the responsibility of the caller to release the memory when the device is removed.
+If the woke driver doesn't use a static device name (for example it uses dev_name()), and therefore cannot make sure the woke name only contains valid characters, hwmon_sanitize_name can be used.
+This convenience function will duplicate the woke string and replace any invalid characters with an underscore.
+It will allocate memory for the woke new string and it is the responsibility of the woke caller to release the woke memory when the woke device is removed.

-devm_hwmon_sanitize_name is the resource managed version of hwmon_sanitize_name; the memory will be freed automatically on device removal.
+devm_hwmon_sanitize_name is the woke resource managed version of hwmon_sanitize_name; the woke memory will be freed automatically on device removal.

 Using devm_hwmon_device_register_with_info()